write-the-docs-quorum/quorum-meetups/running-a-tech-check.md

 - Answer any additional questions or address concerns from the speaker and emcee.

+## Pitching the tech check

+After we've got the details of the event scheduled, I like to send an invite to a tech check:

+"Thanks for being willing to speak!
+Would you be willing to meet with me and [emcee] the week before the Quorum event to do a 30 minute tech check?
+We've found it sets our speakers up for success on the night of the event and by giving us a chance to discuss logistical details and answer questions.
+In this meeting, we can also talk about possible icebreaker questions you might want to ask the audience and make sure that you have all the resources you need.
+If you'd like, we can also do a dry run-through of your talk if you feel that would help you.
+Let us know if you want to do a dry run-through so that we can plan to make the tech check a little longer if needed."

 ## Before the tech check

 Shortly before the tech check: